Finding Planted Cliques in Sublinear Time: Our techniques

-Consider the planted clique detection problem with planted clique size just larger than $\sqrt{n \log^2 n}$.
-Create a subgraph by only retaining the first $\sqrt{n}$ vertices.
-Then we have a graph of size $\sqrt{n}$ with a planted clique of size slightly more than $2 \log (\sqrt{n}) $, the information theoretic threshold. \begin{quote} Hence if we could solve the detection problem on a graph of size $n$ with a planted clique of size near the information theoretic threshold in time $O\left(n^{2+2\delta}\right)$ (for any constant $\delta >0$), then we could detect large cliques of size $\sqrt{n} \log n$ in time $\widetilde{O}\left(n^{1+\delta} \right) $. \end{quote} A lower bound on the original problem then translates into a lower bound on the problem at the information theoretic threshold.
-Moreover, a lower bound of the form $\omega(n)$ would imply a non-trivial superlinear ($\omega(n^2)$) lower bound for detecting small cliques.
+Hence if we could solve the detection problem on a graph of size $n$ with a planted clique near the information theoretic threshold in time $O\left(n^{2+2\delta}\right)$ (for any constant $\delta >0$), then we could solve the original problem in time $\widetilde{O}\left(n^{1+\delta} \right) $.
+A lower bound on the original problem then translates into a lower bound on the problem at the information theoretic threshold.
+Moreover, a lower bound of the form $\omega(n)$ would imply a non-trivial superlinear lower bound for detecting small cliques.
 This indicates that a lower bound of the form $\omega(n)$ will require computational hardness assumptions to show.

-Formalizing this intuition is more convenient in the ${\sf{iidPC}_D}$ world than the ${\sf{PC}_D}$, and we prove a slightly more general reduction in Section~\ref{sec:easy-to-hard-lb} in Lemma~\ref{thm:backwards-lb}.